rochellev/sprouter/README.md

 * Make stories for plants, like before and after to show plant growth.
 * Connect with Google Photos
 * Add reminders --- twilio API to send texts or emails.
+* Create outdoor plant tag that is linked with weather API

 ## Technologies
 `MVP`